mantisbt-plugins/Reminder/doc/README.txt

 // how many days before Due date should we take into account reminder_days_treshold  = 2;

+// Should we use hours instead of days reminder_hours		  	= OFF;

 // Should we store this reminder as bugnote reminder_store_as_note = OFF;
 // only possible for handler